jliljebl/flowblade/README.md

 ### Contributing a translation
 Send the created ``Flowblade.po`` file to janne.liljeblad@gmail.com.
 Please mention words Flowblade, translation and the LANGUAGE_CODE in the subject line.
 Translation will be in the next release.

+# Contact

+Use the **Issues** tab on the right to give bug reports or to make feature requests.

+If needed, you can contact project lead for additional infomation: janne.liljeblad@gmail.com